 Amendment applications are presented to the board at its March, June, and September meetings.
 Emergency applications are presented to the board at its first meeting following submittal of the application.

 Top of page

 The State Water Resources Management System identifies large, costly water projects that are seeking significant state cost share participation.
 Additionally, the projects require significant federal financing and may require federal authorization.
 These projects normally require several years to be completed.

 Projects are placed onto the State Water Resources Management System by the Legislature and the Governor based on recommendations made by the board.
 Projects that have been placed on the State Water Resources Management System remain on the list until removed by the Legislature.
 To view the list of projects currently on the SWRMS, click here.

-Applications for the State Water Resources Management System must be postmarked or received at the Department of Environment and Natural Resources on or before the first day of October.
+Projects requesting placement onto the State Water Resources Management System must complete the State Water Plan application and applications must be postmarked or received at the Department of Environment and Natural Resources on or before the first day of October.